SoftwareAG/webmethods-integrationserver-wxpassword/README.md

 # WxPassword

-Initial functionality is to change the passwords of the built-in users (Administrator, Replicator, Developer).
+Initial functionality is to change the passwords of the built-in users of webMethods Integration Server
+(Administrator, Replicator, Developer).
 The primary use-case is deployment in a container.